Caviar - More Than Just Sturgeon Eggs

 Caviar is processed by straining and sorting the eggs by size and color.
 A mild salt (Malossol) is added to the eggs to prevent freezing.
 The eggs are then packed in 4 pound tins containers and exported.

-An importer repackages the caviar into smaller tins or jars that you can purchase at high end markets.
-The typical size is 1 ounce containers.
+An importer repackages the caviar into smaller tins or jars you can purchase at high-end markets.
+The typical size is 1-ounce containers.

 Buy Only Fresh Caviar - Because caviar is extremely perishable, once it is imported and repackaged, the shelf life is only about 3 to 4 weeks unopened.
 Once opened, it's good for about three days and that's if refrigerated at an ideal temperature of 30 degrees F. So ask about dates.

-Only Buy As Much As You Are Going To Serve - There is basically no shelf life on expensive caviar, two or three days so plan to plan accordingly.
+Only Buy As Much As You Are Going To Serve - There is basically no shelf life on expensive caviar, two or three days, so plan accordingly.

-Don't Buy Caviar in a Supermarket - In general, most caviar sold in supermarkets is not what you are looking for.
-You must go to a high end gourmet store or establishment that specializes in caviar.
+Don't Buy Caviar in a Supermarket - Generally, most caviar sold in supermarkets is not what you want.
+You must go to a high-end gourmet store or establishment specializing in caviar.

 Lucky for us, there are places online now that sell quality caviar.
-Either way, make sure the establishment you are dealing with is knowledgeable about caviar.
+Either way, ensure the establishment you are dealing with knows about caviar.

-Look for the term "Malossol" - it means lightly salted and is a good indication that the caviar is high-end.
+Look for the term "Malossol" - it means lightly salted and indicates that the caviar is high-end.

 Taste Before Buying - Not always possible, especially over the Internet, but some top dealers will allow you to sample before purchasing.

-Look for Discounts - The holidays is a big caviar buying time of the year and you often find caviar on sale.
-Just be careful you are not buying old or inferior product.
+Look for Discounts - The holidays are a big caviar buying time of the year, and you often find caviar on sale.
+Just be careful you are not buying old or inferior products.

-Don't Buy Black Market Caviar - there is more and more illegal caviar on the market today and it may eventually ruin the availability of sturgeon caviar sometime in the near future.
-Be sure to ask your supplier if the caviar you are buying is legally imported.
+Don't Buy Black Market Caviar - there is more and more illegal caviar on the market today, and it may eventually ruin the availability of sturgeon caviar sometime in the near future.
+Be sure to ask your supplier if the caviar you buy is legally imported.

 Storing Fresh Caviar